mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 2. In contrast to the visage, Levinas uses the French word face to describe the façade or surface of the elemental, the formless depth of materiality.
 3. Lingis, however, translates the face as side, explaining

-   > “It is in order to reserve the English word ‘face’ to translate ‘visage’ — the countenance of the Other — that we are using the term ‘side’ to translate ‘face’ in this context.”70 Yet readers should hear both the height of the visage and the depth of the face in the ethical confrontation of the face-à-face.
-70 Ibid., p.
-131. Translator’s footnote.
-3. Element and Things, Implements
+   > It is in order to reserve the English word ‘face’ to translate ‘visage’ — the countenance of the Other — that we are using the term ‘side’ to translate ‘face’ in this context.

+   Yet readers should hear both the height of the visage and the depth of the face in the ethical confrontation of the face-à-face.  x

 4. In his essay on Hitlerism, the is embodied by a force the elemental forces of hitlerism
-5. humanism of the other is a series of essays responding to the antihumanism of merleua ponty and heidegger but also a struggle with nietzcheanism.
+5. humanism of the other is a series of essays responding to the antihumanism of Merleau-Ponty and heidegger but also a struggle with Nietzcheanism.
 "Where unfaithfulness to Nietzsche is seen as blasphemy"
 6. Check "Time and the Other" / "Existence and Existents" for any connection between il y a and the element
 7. In Totality and Infinity
    * The face of side of the element,